harrisonlabollita/w2kplot/README.md

 <a name="documentation"><a/>
 ## Documenation

-w2kplot provides the user with various data objects: `Bands`, `FatBands`, `DensityOfStates`, which can then be passed to plotting functions `band_plot`, `fatband_plot`, `dos_plot`, which unravel the data contained in each object and create beautiful publication quality figures.
+w2kplot provides the user with various Python class objects: `Bands`, `FatBands`, `DensityOfStates`, etc. which are then passed to the matplotlib plotting functions provided by this package: `band_plot`, `fatband_plot`, `dos_plot` to create publication quality figures with minimal effort.
 We show case some examples [here](examples/README.md).

 ### Bands
 `Bands` is a `w2kplot` data object that contains the information about the band structure (extracted from case.spaghetti\_ene).
 This object takes the following keywords: